-The wooded spinney to the centre of St Mary's Lands is one of the high points on the site, affording views to open countryside to the west (View 6) and the town centre to the east (View 7).
+The wooded spinney to the centre of St. Mary's Lands is one of the high points on the site, affording views to open countryside to the west (View 6) and the town centre to the east (View 7).
 The mature wooded coppice to the centre of View 7 prevents a visual connection to the Hill Close Gardens.

-View 10 captures a longer view of the site, taken from St Mary' Church.
-The image shows the racecourse and its associated buildings, with the Local Wildlife Site and Warwick Caravan Club on the right, and open countryside beyond.
+View 10 captures a longer view of the site, taken from St. Mary' Church.
+The image shows the racecourse and its associated buildings to the left of the image, with the Local Wildlife Site and Warwick Caravan Club on the right, with open countryside beyond.
 The 'green' character of the site appears continuous in both south and west directions.